duderstadt-lab/mars-core/README.md

-MARS - Molecule Archive Suite - A collection of ImageJ2 commands for single-molecule analysis.
+MARS - MoleculeArchive Suite - A collection of ImageJ2 commands for single-molecule analysis.

 How to install this project in your local Fiji
 ===========================================